 However, advances have been made.
 Zhengchu Tan, a researcher at Imperial College London, tested bioprinting an extremely soft hydrogel by cryogenically freezing previously printed layers.
 Once frozen, these layers were more stable, enabling more layers to be printed on top.
 The freezing is then repeated until the hydrogel tissue is complete.

 Once finished, the tissue is then slowly thawed so that it retains its shape and form, operating together as one tissue.

 Having succeeded in creating these first soft hydrogel tissues, more complex objects are in the works which will be much harder to maintain their structure and cool equally across the part.

 3D Printed Organs: Conclusion

-We may not be far from a society who possess 3D printed organs and go about their day as if this is normal.
-Scientific breakthroughs occur all the time, and as 3D printing improves and becomes more accurate over smaller distances, perhaps we can solve the organ shortage with 3D printed organs.
+We may be close to a situation where 3D printing a new organ is common, significantly expanding our lifespans.
+Scientific breakthroughs occur all the time, and as 3D printing improves and becomes more precise, perhaps we can use new health resources to free patients from the organ shortag